apache/arrow/docs/source/python/pandas.rst

 .. code-block:: python

    df = table.to_pandas(split_blocks=True, self_destruct=True)
+   del table  # not necessary, but a good practice

 will yield significantly lower memory usage in some scenarios.
 Without these options, ``to_pandas`` will always double memory.